DocKnight86/LlmPractice/README.md

 A local running LLM built into a Blazor App.

-Requires .NET 9, Docker running ollama llama3.1 on port 11434
+Requires .NET 9 and Docker running ollama llama3.1 on port 11434

 Can easily switch to any other LLM - https://ollama.com/library